Creepshow 3

+While previous Creepshow segments had been written by Stephen King or based on his short stories, Creepshow 3 was made without any involvement from crew members for previous films, and all five segments are original material.
+Unlike in previous entries, the stories are directly connected, with some characters appearing in multiple segments.
+The film was panned by critics.

 Plot

 Wraparound story

 Unlike the first two Creepshow installments, in which the wraparound element linking the stories was a horror comic, Creepshow 3 takes an approach similar to Quentin Tarantino's Pulp Fiction in which characters from each story interact with each other during the film.
 There is also a hot dog stand as a common element in the movie.
 Brochures, ads, and other things from the hot dog stand are peppered throughout.

 Alice

 Alice Jacobs is a stuck-up, snotty teenager who comes home to find her father meddling with some kind of universal remote.
 Whenever he presses one of the buttons on the device, the whole family except for Alice changes ethnicity (i.e., the "Color and Hue Settings" button makes her family turn African-American, and the "Subtitles" button makes her family turn Hispanic).
 During this, Alice gradually mutates into what is supposedly her "true form".

 Just when Alice thinks everything is back to normal, her father presses another button, revealing Alice's true form.
 Her family is absolutely horrified at the sight of Alice.
 The story ends with Professor Dayton, the mad scientist from down the street, using another remote control to turn Alice into a white rabbit.
 Notable in this story is the link to Lewis Carroll's Alice's Adventures in Wonderland.
 Victor, the vampire, makes an appearance in this story.